18F/development-guide/_pages/css/naming.md

 > just be a component, something might be a child, or element, of that
 > component, and something might be a variation or modifier of that component.

-18F generally recommends using a modified BEM methodology outlined in the next subsection.
+TTS generally recommends using a modified BEM methodology outlined in the next subsection.
 However, you might want to use standard BEM when:

 * You need a naming scheme that general CSS developers will already be familiar